tpoisot/DataSharingPaper/DataSharing-MS.md

 "...Those funded by NERC who do not meet these requirements risk having award payments withheld or becoming ineligible for future funding from NERC"

-- It allows reproducibility of the science, which is supposed to be the rule
+#It improves reproducibility

-Using journals to publish scientific information should not only serve the purpose of disseminating an interesting discussion of data: it should maximize the ability of other researchers to replicate, and thus both validate and expand, results.
-It's interesting to see that, while editors and referees alike are very careful about the way the *Materials & Methods* parts of a paper are worded, it's extremely rare to receive any comment about the data availability.
+Using journals to publish scientific information should not only serve the purpose of disseminating an interesting discussion of data; it should maximize the ability of other researchers to replicate, and thus both validate and expand, results.
+Interestingly, although editors and referees are very careful about the way the *Materials & Methods* sections of a paper are worded, it is extremely rare to receive any comment about the data availability.
 This can cause problems at all steps of the life of a paper.
 How can a paper describing a new method be adequately reviewed if data are not available?
 How can you be sure that you are correctly applying a method if you can't reproduce the results?
-The movement of *reproducible research* advocates that a paper can be self-contained, *i.e.* be not only the text, but also the data, and the computer code to reproduce the figures.
+The movement of *reproducible research* [@Mesirov2010] advocates that a paper should be self-contained, *i.e.* be not only the text, but also the data, and the computer code to reproduce the figures.
 Even without going to such lengths, releasing data and computer code alongside a paper should be viewed as an ethical decision.
-Barnes [@Barnes2010] made the point that computer code is good enough to be shared, even though researchers are not professional programmers.
+Barnes [@Barnes2010] made the point that even though researchers are not professional programmers, computer code is good enough to be shared.

-- It will fight bad authorship practices, people hitch-hicking on other people's work
+#It will clarify authorship

 Also, add a point about the quantification of authorship, some refs to cite here: http://aidanmkeith.wordpress.com/2012/11/06/tiered-authorship-as-a-simple-quantifiable-and-greyscale-measure-of-contribution/

+[@McGee2011] takes a village

+[@Weltzin2006] important for responsibility accountability

+[@Tscharntke2007] authorship should be about reflecting who did what, and quantifying it

 - Data are costly (time and money) to acquire, acquiring new instead of using old ones is wasteful